EsotericSoftware/spine-runtimes/spine-cpp/spine-cpp-unit-tests/README.md

 ## Licensing
-This Spine Runtime may only be used for personal or internal use, typically to evaluate Spine before purchasing.
-If you would like to incorporate a Spine Runtime into your applications, distribute software containing a Spine Runtime, or modify a Spine Runtime, then you will need a valid [Spine license](https://esotericsoftware.com/spine-purchase).
-Please see the [Spine Runtimes Software License](https://github.com/EsotericSoftware/spine-runtimes/blob/master/LICENSE) for detailed information.
+This spine Runtime may only be used for personal or internal use, typically to evaluate spine before purchasing.
+If you would like to incorporate a spine Runtime into your applications, distribute software containing a spine Runtime, or modify a spine Runtime, then you will need a valid [spine license](https://esotericsoftware.com/spine-purchase).
+Please see the [spine Runtimes Software License](https://github.com/EsotericSoftware/spine-runtimes/blob/master/LICENSE) for detailed information.

-The Spine Runtimes are developed with the intent to be used with data exported from Spine.
-By purchasing Spine, `Section 2` of the [Spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the Spine Runtimes.
+The spine Runtimes are developed with the intent to be used with data exported from spine.
+By purchasing spine, `Section 2` of the [spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the spine Runtimes.

 original "walk"": 330
 second "walk": 0d0